Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Experiments

 \subsection{Object Extrapolation in Robot Simulation}

-We designed an experiment in a simulated robotic manipulation environment to evaluate the proposed method as a whole.
-In particular, we assessed the model's ability to extrapolate learned manipulation skills to entirely novel objects, given paired demonstrations for two object categories (horizontal and vertical cylinders) and forward-only demonstrations for the test object categories (spheres and boxes).
-For instance, given only a top-down view of a novel box, the model must infer the correct manipulation strategy to pull the box across the table (an inverse task) and execute it by reasoning about the box's position and orientation.
-Crucially, the model has never observed a pull demonstration involving a box and relies solely on a handful of forward demonstrations of boxes with varying sizes, positions, and orientations, along with other paired demonstrations for various objects.
-We also examined the role of the matching algorithm in both perfect and noisy data-collection scenarios and compared the proposed method against three Diffusion Policy-inspired~\cite{chi2024diffusionpolicy} joint learning alternatives.
+We assessed the model's ability to extrapolate learned manipulation skills to entirely novel objects in a simulation environment, given paired demonstrations for two object categories (horizontal and vertical cylinders) and forward-only demonstrations for the test object categories (spheres and boxes).
+We also examined the role of the matching algorithm in both perfect and noisy data-collection scenarios, \serdaradd{its robustness under different noise conditions, and compared the proposed method against DP-inspired and MVAE alternatives.}